emerald-dao/emerald-academy-v2/src/lib/content/tutorials/user-profile/en/readme.md

 5. `acct.save(<- newUserProfile, to: Profile.storageProfileStoragePath);`: This line saves the newly created user profile resource to the storage path specified by `Profile.storageProfileStoragePath`.
 The `<-` syntax is used again to move the resource from the variable to storage.

-6. `acct.link<&Profile.UserProfile>(Profile.publicProfileStoragePath, target: Profile.storageProfileStoragePath);`: This line establishes a link between the public storage path (`Profile.publicProfileStoragePath`) and the storage path where the user profile resource is stored (`Profile.storageProfileStoragePath`).
-The `link` function is called on the `acct` account object, specifying the type `&Profile.UserProfile` to indicate the resource type being linked.
+6. `acct.link<&Profile.UserProfile{Profile.IUserProfilePublic}>(Profile.publicProfileStoragePath, target: Profile.storageProfileStoragePath);`: This line establishes a link between the public storage path `Profile.publicProfileStoragePath` and the storage path where the user profile resource is stored `Profile.storageProfileStoragePath`.
+The `link` function is called on the `acct` account object, specifying the type `&Profile.UserProfile{Profile.IUserProfilePublic}` to indicate the resource interface type being linked.
 By doing this, we will be able to read the state of any User Profile from any Script.

 Wanna give it a spin?
 Type you name in the box below and hit Send.
 As shown in the image below!